tjinjin/mackerel-plugin-aws-billing/README.md

 ## AWS IAM Policy
 the credential provided manually or fetched automatically by IAM Role should have the policy that includes an action, 'cloudwatch:GetMetricStatistics'

+## Enable Billing Alert
+mackerel-plugin-aws-billing needs to enable billing alerts.
+So, turn on 'Receive Billing alert' on AWS console.

 ## Example of mackerel-agent.conf

 ```